patricksunden/SIEM_project/README.md

 ## Setting up the environment

+I will be adding some set up scripts after I confirm they work as intended.

 ## To-Do
 - [ ] Add more hosts to monitor and add diversity to the monitored hosts
 - [ ] Add more complicated detection rules and alerts